Art for all people (Easy Language)

 This is a work of art by Wilfried Gerstel.
 It is about fundamental rights,

 that all people in Europe have.
-The European Union has written down these basic rights.
-One sentence in the basic rights states: Human dignity is inviolable.
-This means: No one may violate the dignity of people.
+The European Union has written down these fundamental rights.
+One sentence in the fundamental rights states: Human dignity is inviolable.
+This means: No one may violate the dignity of another.
 No one may be treated worse.
 Every person is of equal value.

-For the artwork, Wilfried Gerstel chose 10 languages that are spoken in Europe.
-This shows that there are many different languages and scripts in Europe.
-Wilfried Gerstel wrote the sentence in the 10 languages on boards.
-There is also a Braille line on the artwork.
-This means that blind people and people with visual impairments can also read the sentence.
+For the artwork, Wilfried Gerstel selected 10 languages spoken in Europe.
+This demonstrates that Europe is home to many different languages and scripts.
+Wilfried Gerstel wrote the sentence in the 10 languages on panels.
+The artwork also includes a Braille line.
+This allows blind people and people with visual impairments to read the sentence.

 The artwork belongs to Martin and Gerda Essl.
 They have loaned it to the Austrian Parliament.
 The Parliament building was recently

-It was very important that the building was barrier-free and that everyone could use it.
-That is why the work of art fits very well into the new parliament building.
+It was very important that the building be barrier-free and that everyone could use it easily.
+Therefore, the artwork fits perfectly into the new parliament building.

 The Corona Memorial

 The Corona Memorial is a work of art by Emmerich Weissenberger and Nora Ruzsics.
-They worked on it with Alfred Strigl from the ÖIN research institute.
-The wooden memorial consists of two black bows.
+They collaborated with Alfred Strigl of the ÖIN research institute.
+The wooden memorial consists of two black ribbons.

 They go up and down endlessly.
 The 2 loops represent